cmintey/wishlist/README.md

 > **Note**
 >
 > Set the `ORIGIN` environment variable to the url you will be connecting to, otherwise you will experience issues

+### Environment Variables

+`ORIGIN`: The URL your users will connect to e.g. `https://wishlist.domain.com` `TOKEN_TIME`: The amount of time (hours) that signup and password reset tokens are valid for `DEFAULT_CURRENCY`: The global default currency to be used.
+Currency can still be changed on a per-item basis

 ## Groups